zhang-zengjie/ram-ruts/README.md

 conda install -c anaconda scipy
 ```

-### Toolbox stlpy
+**Toolbox stlpy**

-This benchmark is based on the `stlpy` toolbox (https://github.com/vincekurtz/stlpy/blob/main/README.md).
+This benchmark is based on the [stlpy](https://github.com/vincekurtz/stlpy/blob/main/README.md) toolbox.
 Please cite the source when you develop your own benchmark.

 ### Instructions for the single-agent case